-Perhaps because stone circle sites have been a persistent concern in strip mine expansion and because these sites often need to be evaluated and treated expeditiously, several stone feature specialists have emerged in North Dakota archeology.
+Perhaps because stone circle sites have been a persistent concern in strip mine expansion and because these sites often need to be evaluated and treated expeditiously, several stone feature specialists have emerged in North Dakota Archaeology.
 In the 1970s, it was Kent Good, first affiliated with the University of North Dakota and later with private consulting firms.
 In the 1980s, it was Ken and Sherri Deaver with their consulting firm, Ethnoscience, Inc., Billings, Montana.
 Ethnoscience, Inc. continues the work under the direction of Lynelle Peterson.
 A look at the lists of reports of test excavations and major excavations in the Southern Missouri River and Knife River SU will lend an impression of the number of investigations involved.

-A major work by the Deavers, Dancing Grouse: A Tipi Ring Site in Central North Dakota, in conjunction with the background and guideline volumes by Quigg and Brumley (1983) and Dill (1983), provides a comprehensive overview of stone circle site considerations for North Dakota.
+A major work by the Deavers, Dancing Grouse: A Tipi Ring Site in Central North Dakota, in conjunction with the volume by Quigg and Brumley (1983), provides a comprehensive overview of stone circle site considerations for North Dakota.

-A landscape perspective for stone circle sites recently has been applied to tracts in the mining region (Artz and Goings 2006; Dooley 2004).
+Landscape perspectives for stone circle sites have been applied to tracts in the mining region (Artz and Goings 2006; Dooley 2004).
 Settlement behavior trends are being targeted for this site type.